 Deep brain stimulation for OCD is discussed here.
 The epidemiology, clinical manifestations, diagnosis, and treatment of OCD with pharmacotherapy and psychotherapy are discussed separately.
 OCD in pregnant and postpartum women are also discussed separately.
 (See "Obsessive-compulsive disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Psychotherapy for obsessive-compulsive disorder in adults" and "Pharmacotherapy for obsessive-compulsive disorder in adults" and "Obsessive-compulsive disorder in pregnant and postpartum women".)

 Deep brain stimulation (DBS) is a neurosurgical treatment involving the implantation of electrodes that send electrical impulses to specific locations in the brain (figure 1) .
 Widely used in the treatment of advanced movement disorders, DBS has been investigated for treatment-resistant obsessive-compulsive disorder (OCD) since the first case reported in 1999 .
 DBS provides an adjustable and reversible means of neuromodulation.
-(See "Surgical treatment of Parkinson disease", section on 'Deep brain stimulation'.)
+(See "Device-assisted and surgical treatments for Parkinson disease", section on 'Deep brain stimulation'.)

 The location of deep brain stimulation (DBS) is selected according to the type of symptoms of obsessive-compulsive disorder (OCD) to be addressed.
 Based on published trials and case studies, it is estimated that a total of approximately 250 patients with OCD have received experimental DBS using six different brain targets [2,4,5]:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: